OData/WebApi/README.md

 **[maintenance-6.x](https://github.com/OData/Webapi/tree/maintenance-6.x) branch**

 This is the maintenance branch for OData WebApi 6.x based on ODL 7.x, which implements the ODataV4 protocol.
-The package name is Microsoft.AspNet.OData, with latest maintenance release version [6.2](https://www.nuget.org/packages/Microsoft.AspNet.OData/6.2.0).
+The package name is Microsoft.AspNet.OData.

 **[maintenance-aspnetcore](https://github.com/OData/Webapi/tree/maintenance-aspnetcore)**